Five Films For Freedom 2026

 Still from 'Room 206' directed by Laurie Bisceglia (2025), part of Five Films For Freedom 2026

-Share the love, wherever you are in the world! #FiveFilmsForFreedom
+Catch up with the online conversations around this year's programme, and share the love, wherever you are in the world! #FiveFilmsForFreedom

 Meet the filmmakers